Growing up with a famous sibling…

 Via Cavour, 2 – Tel.
 0742 651775 – closed on Monday, open for lunch & dinner

-Vinosofia - A cosy place to taste and to buy local and organic wine.
-Brenda also serves tea, coffee and juices, all organic and from local producers.
-Here you will also find some interesting cook books and souvenirs from Umbria
+Vinosofia - A cozy place to taste and buy local and organic wine.
+Brenda also serves tea, coffee, and juices, all organic and from local producers.
+Here you will also find some interesting cookbooks and souvenirs from Umbria

 Via Maddalena 1/A